ouroboros-consensus-0.28.0.0: Consensus layer for the Ouroboros blockchain protocol

 Documentation

-compareAnchoredFragments ∷ ∀ blk.
-(BlockSupportsProtocol blk, HasCallStack) ⇒ BlockConfig blk → AnchoredFragment (Header blk) → AnchoredFragment (Header blk) → Ordering Source #
+compareAnchoredFragments ∷ (BlockSupportsProtocol blk, HasCallStack, GetHeader1 h, HasHeader (h blk), HeaderHash (h blk) ~ HeaderHash blk) ⇒ BlockConfig blk → PerasWeightSnapshot blk → AnchoredFragment (h blk) → AnchoredFragment (h blk) → Ordering Source #

 Compare two (potentially empty!)
 AnchoredFragments.

 Usage note: the primary user of this function is the chain database when sorting fragments that are preferred over our selection.
 It establishes the precondition in the following way: It will only compare candidate fragments that it has previously verified are preferable to our current chain.
-Since these fragments intersect with our current chain, they must by transitivity also intersect each other.
+Since these fragments intersect with our current chain, we can enlarge them to all be anchored in the immutable tip.
+Therefore, they intersect pairwise.

 compareHeadBlockNoHasHeader b ⇒ AnchoredFragment b → AnchoredFragment b → Ordering Source #